British man arrested at Amsterdam airport for false bomb threat

 Making false bomb threats is a criminal act in the Netherlands, and the man will face charges after the case is turned over to a prosecutor, Vermeulen said.

-One of the airport’s three departure halls was evacuated for around 30 minutes after the incident, which took place at around 8 a.m. local time (0700 GMT).
-(Reporting by Toby Sterling; Editing by Catherine Evans)
+One of the airport’s three departure halls was evacuated for around 30 minutes after the incident, which took place at around 8 a.m. local time (2 a.m.
+EDT).